 Agility and DevOps are transforming traditional Software Development Life Cycles (SDLCs), forcing organizations to adapt.
 As a result, the quality assurance discipline is evolving.
 Testing, a once discrete stage and function, has shifted left and is now being integrated throughout the SDLC.
 Further, market and business demands are driving organizations to embrace continuous integration to enable faster delivery of code.
-To keep up, automation is drawing development into QA and test activities, increasing organizational capacity.
+To keep up, automation is drawing development into Quality Assurance (QA) and test activities, increasing organizational capacity.
 Leaders must realize these shifts and subsequently realign the people, processes, and tools involved in quality assurance and test to deliver maximum business value.
 This article explores three ways your organization can begin to embrace these shifts.

-Incorporate QA into the Business Strategy
+Incorporate QA and DevOps into the Business Strategy

 Rather than a reporting structure, envision quality assurance as a hub that connects developers, processes, application features and end-user experience.
 This method enables QA professionals to serve as strategic business partners who take end users into account, not merely a separate, transactional center that ensures defined requirements are met.